HrX03/PythonWidgets/README.md

 * more to come

 ## camera.py
 A super cool ASCII coloured camera for looking at your beautiful self in 24 bit!
+(Thanks to @corship for the initial code)
 #### Usage:
 * Install pip3 if not already installed.
   Debian: ```sudo apt install python3-pip```